 - cancelSession – The session has been canceled.
 This session will not be used again.

 - creditSession – The session has been credited.
 This session will not be used again.

 Finally, some events require extra configuration.
 These are:

 - Blocking or non-blocking: Whether or not MplusKASSA should wait for a reply from your endpoint URL.
 You can use this to influence the user flow with dialog options or to guarantee that a process on your end has completed.

 - Code triggers (type and pattern): You can choose to receive only certain scanned codes.
 For example, if you know your codes are always going to be barcodes and they will always match a certain regex-based pattern, you can define that here.
 You can use a tool like Regex101 to create and test your patterns.

 Subscribe through the MplusKASSA API

-A special API function called subscribeToEvents can be used to manage subscriptions programmatically.
+A special API function called subscribeToEvents will be implemented to manage subscriptions programmatically.